Alfred Kröner: Career

 Kröner was born in Kassel.
 He studied geology at the Technical University in Clausthal-Zellerfeld, Germany, the University of Vienna, Austria, and the Technical University in Munich, Germany, graduating with a Diploma (M.Sc.) in 1965.
 After 18 months of military service in Germany he continued his studies as a Ph.D. student in the Precambrian Research Unit, University of Cape Town, South Africa, beginning in 1966; he obtained his Ph.D. degree in 1968.
 After 6 months as exploration geologist in Namibia he returned to Cape Town as a Senior Research Fellow of the Precambrian Research Unit, undertaking research projects in Namaqualand and Namibia and supervising research students.
 From 1974 to 1976 He was Acting Director of the Precambrian Research Unit at the University of Cape Town.
 In 1977 he moved back to Germany to take over the Chair of General and Regional Geology at the University of Mainz.
 He was a visiting scientist at Stanford University, USA, the Australian National University in Canberra, Curtin University of Technology and the University of Western Australia, both in Perth.
 After his retirement from U. Mainz, he accepted an invitation to start a long-term relationship with the SHRIMP Centre of the Chinese Academy of Geological Sciences (CAGS) in Beijing, where he spent six months every year.
 From 2008 until 2019 he was Visiting Research Professor at the Beijing SHRIMP Centre.
 From there, he was able to travel the world to study Precambrian rocks and then bring these samples back to CAGS, where he was able to obtain robust U-Pb zircon ages.
-He was a member of numerous professional societies, a Fellow of the Geological Society of America and a Honorary Professor of Northwestern University, Xi'an, China.
+He was a member of numerous professional societies, a Fellow of the Geological Society of America and an Honorary Professor of Northwestern University, Xi'an, China.
 He was co-editor of the journals Precambrian Research (Elsevier) and Terra Nova (Blackwells).